ashis-72/Early-Warning-System-Financial-Distress/README.md

 ## 📂 Dataset

-The dataset was constructed using financial statement information collected from **Screener.in** for companies listed in the **Nifty 500 Index**.
+The dataset was constructed using financial statement information collected from **Screener.in** for companies listed in the **Nifty 500 Index** using Web Scraping.

 **Data Sources**